romanodev/GBQsparse/README.md

 Background
 ==========
-This package solves multiple linear systems, i.e. $A_j x_j = b_j$, where $A_j$ are sparse matrices with the same sparsity pattern.
+This package solves multiple linear systems, A x=b, with the same sparsity pattern.

-Here are some resources which have been very useful in writing GBQsparse:
+Below are some of the resources I have used in writing GBQsparse:

 [High-level discussion of Batched QR factorization](https://devblogs.nvidia.com/parallel-direct-solvers-with-cusolver-batched-qr/)